🔐Create FHEVM Example CLI

 You can add more networks in hardhat.config.ts.

-Deep dive into Fully Homomorphic Encryption on the blockchain. docs.zama.org/protocol/
+Deep dive into Fully Homomorphic Encryption on the blockchain. docs.zama.org/protocol/arrow-up-right

 Need Help?
-Join the Zama Discord community for support and discussions!
+Join the Zama Discordarrow-up-right community for support and discussions!

 Last updated